“Missing Rib,” A Short Story

 “Andrew McCarthy thought he found his other half.
-His other half didn’t agree, and since their break up he’s been moping around his apartment reliving the past.
+His other half didn’t agree, and since their break up he’s been laying around his apartment reliving the past.
 That stops the day his best friend Donald brow-beats him into being a groomsman at a wedding.

-The day is filled with events, both tragic and funny, which make Andrew think about what it means to have family; to find love and to lose love.
+The day is filled with events, both tragic and funny, which make Andrew think about what it means to have family, to find love and to lose love.
 He’s forced to confront what it means to find someone who fits him, like a missing rib.”

 “What a great story… I was drawn into the unfolding drama from page 1 and before I knew it, it was over.
 I would love to have spent another few hours in the company of the very charming Andrew, but that was not to be, unfortunately.

 I am not sure how the author managed to get me involved with the characters in such a short time, but he did an amazing job of it.

 I highly recommend this, it is a great read.”

 “Author Alex Clermont zips through his story without letting the action sag.
 At the same time, he manages to balance real-world emotions with the demands of fiction… Clermont presents the story with deft and avoids a melodramatic ending.”

 – Ekta R. Garg, from The Write Edge Bookshelf